Cutting - A Sport of Precision and Strategy

 “Our number of cuts was up this past year with 200 extra cuts,” says Les Jack, president of the Canadian Cutting Horse Association.
 “Our membership is slightly up by about four percent, so we had some growth.
 We have worked really hard at the Canadian level with our affiliates to promote the sport, but people only have so much disposable income.
 But if you really like something, you’ll find a way.
 Our membership is not a young membership.
 We have people who are, on average, about 50 to 55.
 Many are middle-aged.”

 British Columbia is mirroring that growth after a slump in activity in recent years.
 In 2018, the BCCHA cancelled three of their regular shows in the Interior due to lack of support.
-However, 2019 saw a revival with the launch of the Heritage Classic in Chilliwack, with this year’s event to be held on a date to be determined.
-Due to the developing situation regarding Coronavirus (COVID-19), the 2020 Heritage Classic Cutting in Chilliwack, BC - originally scheduled for April 23–26, 2020 - has been postponed.
-Please check www.HeritageClassic.ca for updates.
+2019 saw a revival with the launch of the Heritage Classic in Chilliwack, however was postponed from 2020 onward due to the restrictions in place during the COVID-19 pandemic.
+Returning with a 2022 show series, more info can be found at the Heritage Classic website.

 “In British Columbia the sport is experiencing an exciting comeback, especially in the Fraser Valley,” says Clough.
 “Cutting’s heyday was in the 1970s and 1980s when competitions were held at the PNE [Pacific National Exhibition], Thunderbird Show Park, and Cloverdale Rodeo.
 But the epicentre for cutting moved to the Interior of BC where large herds of cattle were more plentiful and more easily accessed for training and hosting shows.”